hugolomba/Abduction-Game/README.md

 <img src="./img/README-images/gameover.gif">

 - This planet has diverse beings and each one provides a different score when abducted.
-The inhabitants of the planet also produce dangerous things, be careful when abducting them, as they lower your score.
+The planet's inhabitants also produce dangerous things, be careful when abducting them, they lower your score.

 <img src="./img/README-images/introduction-points.png">